exercism/c/exercises/gigasecond/.meta/hints.md

 ```

 This is because although you have _declared_ all the items you need to, they have not yet been _defined_.
-To define the needed items you need to add thier implementation to the `exercise_name.c` file.
+To define the needed items you need to add their implementation to the `exercise_name.c` file.
 For the function `foo()` from the previous example, this would look similar to:

 ```c